nileeka97/terraform-nginx-aws-ecs-deployment/README.md

 ### ECS Service
 The ECS Service is set up with Fargate launch type, specifying network configuration and associating it with the previously defined ECS cluster and task definition.

+### Target Group
+This module creates an ECS target group associated with the Application Load Balancer.

+### Load Balancer
+This module creates an Application Load Balancer (ALB) for your ECS services.
+Adjust the settings as per your requirements.

+### LB Listener
+This resource creates a listener for the ALB.
+In this example, it's set up for HTTP traffic on port 80 and forwards it to the ECS target group